Tutorial: Module Defaults

 }

-Including the Module Defaults module
+Including the module defaults module

 Including a defaults module requires using an include

-For example, this include
+For example, the include

-block references a defaults module in _module_defaults/networking/vpc-app.hcl
+block below references a defaults module located in _module_defaults/networking/vpc-app.hcl

 include "Module Defaults" {